Self-consistent modelling and qualitative comparison of mildly relativistic runaway electron dynamics with a closed flux surface formation model during tokamak startup: Qualitative comparison of DYON-RE in KSTAR ohmic startup

 \subsection{DYON-RE comparison}

-Choices of free parameters are $c_T=2.5$ for atomic collisions with main species, $c_{p_0}=0.4$ and $c_{n\Lambda}=0.88$ as one of the possible values that explains the experimental results in KSTAR.
+In this work, we do not attempt to determine the free parameters ($c_T$, $c_{p_0}$, $c_{n\Lambda}$ and $c_{RR}|\frac{\tilde{b}_r}{B_\phi}|^{-2}$) through an independent methodology such as the BREAK simulation, nor to characterize how these parameter choices affect the discharge.
+Instead, we focus on whether the proposed model can reproduce the experimental observations.
+To address this, choices of free parameters are $c_T=2.5$ for atomic collisions with main species, $c_{p_0}=0.4$ and $c_{n\Lambda}=0.88$ as one of the possible sets of values that explains the plasma parameter evolutions and sign of startup runaway electrons in KSTAR.
+A systematic determination of $c_T$ from BREAK, together with an assessment of how the resulting choice affects the predictive accuracy of the plasma parameters, is left to a forthcoming DYON-EM validation study in KSTAR.
 Numerical scheme to preserve the runaway particle and momentum conservations is introduced in \ref{App1}.

 Figures \ref{fig:plz_26031}-\ref{fig:re_27340} demonstrate the qualitative comparison results of DYON-RE.
 Evolutions of plasma parameters are shown in Figs \ref{fig:plz_26031}, \ref{fig:plz_27340} whereas those of runaway parameters are in Figs. \ref{fig:re_26031}, \ref{fig:re_27340}. $\#$26031 and $\#$27340 are selected to represent RE rich shot (in Figs. \ref{fig:plz_26031}, \ref{fig:re_26031}) and RE scarce shot (in Figs. \ref{fig:plz_27340}, \ref{fig:re_27340}), respectively.